sheldcoop/studio/docs/ARCHITECTURE.md

 - **What it is:** Next.js is a production-grade **React framework** that provides a structured way to build applications.
 We specifically use its modern **App Router**.
 - **Why we use it:**
-    - **Performance & SEO:** Next.js excels at server-side rendering (SSR), which means pages are prepared on the server and sent to the user as fully-formed HTML.
-This leads to significantly faster initial load times and makes our content easily discoverable by search engines like Google—a crucial feature for an educational platform.
     - **Server Components (The "Secret Sauce"):** The App Router allows us to use **React Server Components** by default.
 This is a revolutionary feature.
 It means most of our components run exclusively on the server, fetching data and rendering static content without sending any JavaScript to the user's browser.
 The result is a much lighter, faster experience.
 Only components that require user interactivity (like a button with an `onClick` handler) are marked with `'use client';` and sent to the browser.
+This approach gives us:
+        - **Drastically Faster Load Times:** The user's browser has much less to download, parse, and execute.
+        - **Better SEO:** Search engine bots can easily read the fully-formed HTML content, leading to better indexing and ranking.
     - **Simplified Routing:** The file system itself defines the website's URL structure.
 The folder `src/app/(app)/topics/statistics/normal-distribution/` directly maps to the URL `/topics/statistics/normal-distribution`, making navigation intuitive to manage.
+    - **Colocation:** All files related to a specific route—the page itself (`page.tsx`), its loading UI (`loading.tsx`), and its error UI (`error.tsx`)—can live together inside the same folder.
+This makes finding and managing route-specific code much easier.

 ### b.
 Language: TypeScript